vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ![image](/assets/2024-08-14/010.png)

 In this article we will cover the question how to configure the scanner and discuss ways to integrate the scan event in a Peakboard application.
 In the second part of this mini series, we go one step further and give the barcode scanner user feedback about the scan, e.g. if the scanned code was processed succesfully.
-The feedback can be either a simple light or even a small display on the scanner.
+The feedback can be either a simple green or red light or even a small display on the scanner.
 The second article can be found [here](/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html).

 ## Configuration